Division 1 Elite Championship: History

 American football was introduced to France in the early 20th century, but for decades it remained an infrequent activity, practised only by American touring teams and wartime servicemen.

 The formation of NATO in 1949 allowed for U.S. military settlements in France, and in turn the establishment of senior and high school teams representing these bases.
 They mainly competed in cross-border leagues sanctioned by the U.S. Air Force and U.S. Army, although some seasons featured a conference consisting solely of France-based armed forces teams.

 While some French citizens attended the games, actual participation by locals remained negligible and the sport quickly declined when French president Charles de Gaulle withdrew France from NATO's military command, evicting American troops from the country in 1967.
 Nonetheless, a few modern era French teams claim the lineage of those military organizations: the Châteauroux Sabres are named after an eponymous team from the now decommissioned Châteauroux-Déols Air Base.

 It was not until 1980 that a physical education teacher, Laurent Plegelatte, created the first "born and bred" French team, the Spartacus de Paris.
 The same year, he founded and chaired the National Committee for the Development of American Football.
 The Ligue Élite de Football Américain was created in 1982 under the leadership of Laurent Plegelatte with four participants.
 The Spartacus de Paris were the first ever champions of the Ligue Élite de Football Américain, but are now a defunct team as of 1993.
 1983 saw a change of leadership from Laurent Plegelatte to Michel Gofman.

+The club Ours de Toulouse claims a French American football attendance record of over 11,000 for a 1990 game against the Moscow Bears played at Toulouse Stadium.